Irvine Ranch Water District

 Irvine Ranch Water District (IRWD) is a California Special District formed in 1961 and incorporated under the California water code.
-IRWD headquarters are located in Irvine, California.
+The IRWD headquarters is located in Irvine, California.

-IRWD offers the following services: potable water sales, sewer service and sale of reclaimed (or recycled) water and serves the city of Irvine and portions of Costa Mesa, Lake Forest, Newport Beach, Orange, Tustin and unincorporated areas of Orange County.
+IRWD offers the following services: potable water sales, sewer service, and the sale of reclaimed (or recycled) water.
+IRWD serves the city of Irvine, portions of Costa Mesa, Lake Forest, Newport Beach, Orange, and Tustin, and unincorporated areas of Orange County.
 IRWD has more than 101,000 connections with more than 300,000 customers spanning over 180 sqmi of service area in Orange County.

 Governance

 IRWD is governed by a five-member publicly elected Board of Directors.
 These five elected officials are responsible for the District's policies and decision making.
 Public elections are held every two years and Directors serve four-year terms.
 Terms are staggered to ensure continuity.